codecheckers/Inter_Noise2024_Codes_Acoustics_Diffusion_Equation/README.md

 References are listed in the Internoise Conference Paper.

 ## License
-Diffusion Code is licensed under GNU General Public License v2.0.
+Diffusion Equation Code and Optimization Code are licensed under GNU General Public License v2.0.
 See LICENSE.md for more details.